Skin Health as a Source of Dignity, Care, and Everyday Well-being

 Disclaimer:

 The Skin Well® provides educational content only.
 It is not medical advice and does not replace consultation with a qualified healthcare provider.
-Information shared here reflects current research, clinical observation, and public guidance where available, and is intended to support public understanding - not to diagnose or treat individual concerns.
+Information shared here reflects current research, clinical observation, and public guidance where available, and is intended to support understanding - not to diagnose or treat individual concerns.

 © 2025 Jacqui de Jager | The Skin Well® & The Happy Skin Clinic®